jt-halbert/spark-workshop/spark-workshop-20150224.md

 * Explore the Enron Dataset ([https://www.cs.cmu.edu/~./enron/](https://www.cs.cmu.edu/~./enron/)) while learning to use Apache Spark.
+Hopefully we can answer three questions:
+    * Which ENRON employees spent too much time organizing their emails?
+    * What hour of the week were most emails sent?
+    * When did the FBI show up?
 * Learn to appreciate the Scala Collections Library and the Resilient Distributed Dataset

+# Workshop non-goals

+* Deploy and monitor Spark Applications
+* Graphs
+* MLlib

 # Overview of resources